-In September 2016, Slim Cessna’s Auto Club is releasing its new album The Commandments According to SCAC.
+In September 2016, Slim Cessna’s Auto Club released their newest album, The Commandments According to SCAC.
 It has been twenty-four years since Slim Cessna parted ways with The Denver Gentlemen, that grand progenitor of the peculiar strain of Gothic Americana unique to the Mile High City, to form Slim Cessna’s Auto Club with a group of talented peers.
 Many bands with a long and successful run like that would stick close to its roots.
 But rather than rest on well-earned laurels, the Auto Club challenged itself to break with well worn modes of operating for the new record.

 Wallace Stenger may have captured the spirit of the west in his 1971 novel Angle of Repose.
 Jim Thompson surely exposed the lurid underbelly of the Western experience.
 Cormac McCarthy definitely evoked the conflicted, tortured spirit of small town life on the frontier.
 William Faulkner and Flannery O’Connor informed all of them with a humor and soulfulness.
 It is that literary tradition that imbues the harrowing and celebratory sound and riveting stories of Slim Cessna’s Auto Club.
 And for a full twenty years it was largely in that realm of art that the Auto Club reveled and garnered a loyal cult following well beyond the boundaries of The Queen City of the Plains.